Albion Online Island Guide

 Layout archetypes: pick one and commit

 Most players waste their island by mixing everything at random.
 Pick one archetype, commit to it for a week, and measure your silver.
 Switch only if the numbers disappoint.
+You can also lay each archetype out in the Island Planner first and compare projected silver before you spend a single seed.

 Focus farm